 Develop a pilot program in California called What we Neededto help us better understand the uniqueness of child-on-child sexual harm, including its roots and solutions to prevent it from happening...

 Emerging Sons: National Black Male Leadership InitiativeBlack Women's Blueprint Visit Website R3 2018-2019 ($50,000)

-Expanding its Emerging Sons Project to develop and implement programming that reduces the likelihood of people to offend using culturally-specific education and messaging to help Black men and...
+Expanding its Emerging Sons Project to develop and implement programming and innovative tools that reduces the likelihood of people to offend using culturally-specific education and messaging to...